-A generation of possibilities What is IFFEd?
+A generation of possibilities

+What is IFFEd?

 The International Finance Facility for Education is an education financing engine that multiplies donor resources to give countries the opportunity to make urgent investments in quality education and skills.
-A collaborative and self-sustaining way to finance inclusive learning pathways for the world's poorest children and youth.
-IFFEd unlocks opportunities where humanity needs it, empowering generations to thrive.
-IFFEd will....
+A collaborative and self-sustaining way to finance inclusive learning pathways for the world's poorest children and youth, IFFEd unlocks opportunities where humanity needs them - empowering generations to thrive.
+What does IFFEd do?

-Bring together and expand the education ecosystem by engaging with government, non-government, and philanthropic players, enabling and leveraging distinct strengths of each stakeholder.
+Brings together and expands the education ecosystem by engaging with government, non-government, and philanthropic players, enabling and leveraging distinct strengths of each stakeholder.

-Identify breakthrough solutions in education by working with EdTech and other innovators to curate new ideas in a post-COVID-19 world, working with public and philanthropic partners to design, test, and evaluate approaches in different contexts.
+Identifies breakthrough solutions in education by working with forward-thinking public and philanthropic partners to design, test, and scale evidence-based approaches in different contexts.
+Supports tested and proven programming in an unprecedented way to reach far greater numbers of learners and educators.